 Code is the ultimate user interface.
 It is the final user interface on which all other user interfaces are built.
 So I think it’s interesting to explore this space as a UX designer.
-I have no intention of actually implementing it but playing with syntax like this helps me better understand programming concepts as I’m learning them.

 Also want to give a shout out to the "Quorum Language Project" for opening my eyes to the intersection between UX practice and syntax design.